Ted M. Dawson, M.D., Ph.D.

 He has extensive expertise in clinical trial design and execution.
 The outcome measures that he developed have become the gold standard for use in clinical trials.
 He maintains an active patient practice and has been voted a Top Doctor by his peers every year since 1993.
 His primary research interest is the development of new medical and surgical treatments for Parkinson’s disease and other movement disorders.

-Karl Kieburtz, M.D., MPH
+Karl Kieburtz, MD, MPH

 Jeffrey H. Kordower, Ph.D.